AMERICAN LEGION POST CHAPTER 711

 The Kern River Valley Elks will be selling Tri-Tip Sandwiches and hot dogs at Riverside Park in Kernville over Whiskey Flat Days weekend.
 Proceeds benefit charitable activities right here in the Valley.

 GEORGE & DARLENE RANDALL SKATE PARK

-Follow our progress on our Facebook Page (Kern River Skate Park).
+We encourage everyone to follow this project on Facebook (Kern River Skate Park).

 KERN MODEL AIRCRAFT KONTROLLERS